Malmö University Publications

 Malmö University, Faculty of Education and Society (LS), Department of Natural Science, Mathematics and Society (NMS).
 Malmö University, Disciplinary literacy and inclusive teaching.

-Study guidance in Arabic in mathematics – tutor resources2022In: Twelfth Congress of the European Society for Research in Mathematics Education (CERME12), Feb 2022, Bolzano (en ligne), Italy. ffhal-03748555, European Society for Research in Mathematics Education, 2022Conference paper (Refereed)
+Study guidance in Arabic in mathematics – tutor resources2022In: Twelfth Congress of the European Society for Research in Mathematics Education (CERME12), Feb 2022, Bolzano (en ligne), Italy. ffhal-03748555, European Society for Research in Mathematics Education, 2022Conference paper (Other academic)

 Download full text (pdf)